 In its S-1 filing, Rivian said that it had 48,390 preorders for its R1T pickup trucks and R1S SUVs in the U.S. and Canada as of September.
 While pre-orders, which include a refundable $1,000 deposit, don’t necessarily always convert to sales, they prove how popular the models are.

 Stay ahead of the curve and find out about new exciting opportunities in the thriving EV market by checking out our analyst-backed shortlist of stocks.
-Start your free trial with MyWallSt now.
+Start your free access with MyWallSt now.

 Nicole's favorite stock is Etsy because she loves its original and handmade items.
 She believes people are going to stop buying mass-produced items and start purchasing ‘one of a kind’ fashions and furnishings.
 In a world of sameness, Etsy has the advantage.